BA (Hons) History (London)

 Described as "exceptional" by editorial comment in the Legal 500 2013, Bojana's practice is primarily in immigration, asylum and human rights matters.

 Bojana is an experienced trainer, including international judicial training in human rights instruments (ECHR and ICCPR) and trains for ILPA.

 Bojana has acted as a legal analyst in international election observation missions for OSCE ODIHR.
-Prior to coming to the English Bar Bojana was a current affairs journalist in former Yugoslavia.
+Prior to coming to the English Bar she was a current affairs journalist in former Yugoslavia.

-Ahmed (Amos; Zambrano; reg 15A(3)(c) 2006 EEA Regs) UKUT 00089 (IAC) UT established that Case C- 34-/09 Zambrano have potential application even where the EEA national/Union citizen child of a third- country national is not a national of the host Member State and that the parent of a child of an EEA national who has been employed in the UK when the child was also residing here can have a derived right of residence under Article 12 of Regulation 1612/68 (now Article 10 of Regulation No 492/2011) even though the EEA national parent is no longer a worker in the UK at the time the child commences education.
+Ahmed (Amos; Zambrano; reg 15A(3)(c) 2006 EEA Regs) UKUT 00089 (IAC) UT established that: (1) Case C- 34-/09 Ruiz Zambrano has potential application even where the EEA national/Union citizen child of a third country national is not a national of the host Member State; and (2) that the parent of a child of an EEA national who has been employed in the UK when the child was also residing here can have a derived right of residence under Article 12 of Regulation 1612/68 (now Article 10 of Regulation No 492/2011) even though the EEA national parent is no longer a worker in the UK at the time the child commenced education.